mmbman/Katagiri/1979-11-18-BlueCliffRecordCase1Lecture2.md

 ##### 1:03:09

 So, finally, we have to just do.
-Dogen says in Zuimonki, “Nansen Kills The Cat,” finally he said, “Give a word of Zen; I let the cat go.”
-I let go of the cat because the monk didn’t say anything, just keeping silent.
-Silence is already [an] answer, [a] real answer.
+Dogen says in Zuimonki, [in] “Nansen Kills The Cat” ... he said, “Give a word of Zen; I let the cat go.”
+I let go of the cat because the monk didn’t say anything, just kept silent; silence is already [an] answer, [a] real answer.
 Silence is not silence, silence is [a] real answer; expression, manifesting yourself in the world.
 That’s why Dogen then says, “I would let go of the cat.”

 It’s not necessary to kill the cat.
 But in a sense, “to kill the cat” is great [effort?], experience to awaken the monk, because [it's] very powerful.
 To help somebody, say something.
 “This is a picture.
 You don’t say the picture, you don’t say not picture, but don’t use the real worlds, I mean say something about it."
 It’s very powerful.
 Completely you come to the demand, something you have to say, but finally, you can say nothing.